 - Glucose monitoring.
 People with diabetes should monitor their blood glucose levels as instructed by their doctor.

 - Lifestyle changes.
 People with diabetes can reduce the risk of developing hyperglycemia or treat existing hyperglycemia by getting regular exercise, following a nutritious diet, and maintaining a healthy weight.

 DKA and HHS are medical emergencies.
 They are treated with intravenous fluids, electrolytes, and insulin.

 What is the outlook for people who have hyperglycemia?

-In general, hyperglycemia that occurs infrequently does not cause long-term problems.
-But if hyperglycemia regularly occurs or becomes a chronic condition, it can lead to serious complications including cardiovascular disease, kidney damage, vision problems, and nerve damage.
+In general, hyperglycemia that is transient does not cause long-term problems.
+But if hyperglycemia persists, it can lead to serious complications, including eye problems, kidney damage, nerve damage, and cardiovascular disease.

 But with appropriate treatment and regular monitoring of blood glucose levels, people can reduce the risk of hyperglycemia, lower their chances of having serious complications, and live healthy lives.

 What makes Yale Medicine unique in its treatment of hyperglycemia?